Included in your room rate:

 There are other species of glow worms which spawn on a lunar cycle, but not many, nor in many places in the world.
 On the New England coast at Woods Hole they spawn between the full and the new moon in the summer, just after twilight.
 The same kind of phenomenon occurs only off the coast of British Columbia, in the Pacific near Samoa, and in the East Indies in the Bay of Batavia.

 Each month at this time, we organize a twilight catamaran ride to the area where the spawning occurs and watch this beautiful wonder of nature.
 It's as rare as the Meridian Club itself and is not to be missed.
+Read more about Glow Worm Cruises on our blog

 Please note: actual cruise dates may vary by a day due to weather conditions.
-There is usually a lesser display on the 4th and 6th days after the full moon.2013 Glow Worm Cruise Schedule*
+There is usually a lesser display on the 4th and 6th days after the full moon.2014 Glow Worm Cruise Schedule*

 *may vary by a day on either side